-Currently, there are a number of clinical and experimental treatments for LDs, including therapies based on small molecules that act as chemical chaperones or inhibit metabolite synthesis, gene therapy to produce functional enzyme activity, and intravenous (i.v.) infusion of recombinant enzymes to replace those which are deficient, known as enzyme replacement therapy (ERT) (Solomon and Muro, 2017).
-These approaches are highly valuable for individual diseases, however they are specific to the genetic defect and/or lysosomal storage of each particular disease, for which they do not represent a universal treatment options for LDs.
+Downloaded from jpet.aspetjournals.org at ASPET Journals on April 18, 2024 metabolite synthesis, gene therapy to produce functional enzyme activity, and i.v. infusion of recombinant enzymes to replace those that are deficient, known as enzyme replacement therapy (ERT) (Solomon and Muro, 2017).
+These approaches are highly valuable for individual diseases; however, they are specific to the genetic defect and/or lysosomal storage of each particular disease, for which they do not represent universal treatment options for LDs.
 An alternative or complementary approach recently proposed, which would be applicable to most LDs, is the induction of lysosomal exocytosis.
 This would enable cellular secretion of the metabolites stored in diseased lysosomes to the extracellular milieu, where they can be removed by the lymphatics, the immune system, etc. (Klein et al., 2005; Chen et al., 2010; Strauss et al., 2010; Medina et al., 2011; Xu et al., 2012; Spampanato et al., 2013; Cao et al., 2015; Long et al., 2016; Zhong et al., 2016).

-Lysosomal exocytosis is a natural event (Schultz et al., 2011; Samie and Xu, 2014) and, in fact, secreted lysosomal substrates have been found in the urine of LD patients, validating this clearance mechanism as a potential treatment strategy (Whitley et al., 1989a; Whitley et al., 1989b; Wisniewski et al., 1994).
+Lysosomal exocytosis is a natural event (Schultz et al., 2011; Samie and Xu, 2014), and, in fact, secreted lysosomal substrates have been found in the urine of LD patients, validating this clearance mechanism as a potential treatment strategy (Whitley et al., 1989a,b; Wisniewski et al., 1994).
 Hence, this process can be capitalized for therapeutic purposes.

-Approaches to stimulate lysosomal exocytosis include the use of 2-hydroxypropyl- β -cyclodextrin in mouse-derived, type C1 Niemann-Pick (NPC1) cell models (Chen et al., 2010) and agonists of lysosomal big conductance calcium-activated potassium (BK) channels in NPC1, mucolipidosis type IV, NPD-A, and Fabry disease (Cao et al., 2015; Zhong et al., 2016).
-Also, overexpression of transcription factor EB (TFEB), a key regulator of lysosomal biogenesis and function, or that of one of its target proteins (TRPML1) enhances lysosomal exocytosis and alleviates storage in several LDs (Medina et al., 2011; Spampanato et al., 2013; Samie and Xu, 2014).
-Although less relevant translationally, this paradigm can be modeled in cell culture using the vitamin E species, δ -tocopherol (Xu et al., 2012; Long et al., 2016).
-Incubation of LD cells with this compound and some of its derivatives results in reduction in lysosome size, lysosome distribution closer to the plasma membrane, enhanced lysosomal enzyme activity in the extracellular medium, and significant attenuation of lysosomal storage, as shown for cell models of type C Niemann-Pick disease (NPC), type A Niemann-Pick disease (NPD-A), Wolman disease, and other LDs (Xu et al., 2012; Long et al., 2016).
+Approaches to stimulate lysosomal exocytosis include the use of 2-hydroxypropyl-β-cyclodextrin in mouse-derived, type C1 Niemann-Pick (NPC1) cell models (Chen et al., 2010) and agonists of lysosomal big conductance calcium-activated Big Potassium (BK) channels in NPC1, mucolipidosis type IV, NPD-A, and Fabry disease (Cao et al., 2015; Zhong et al., 2016).
+Also, overexpression of transcription factor EB, a key regulator of lysosomal biogenesis and function, or that of one of its target proteins (TRPML1), enhances lysosomal exocytosis and alleviates storage in several LDs (Medina et al., 2011; Spampanato et al., 2013; Samie and Xu, 2014).
+Although less relevant translationally, this paradigm can be modeled in cell culture using the vitamin E species, δ-tocopherol (Xu et al., 2012; Long et al., 2016).
+Incubation of LD cells with this compound and some of its derivatives results in reduction in lysosome size, lysosome distribution closer to the plasma membrane, enhanced lysosomal enzyme activity in the extracellular medium, and significant attenuation of lysosomal storage, as shown for cell models of type C Niemann-Pick disease, type A Niemann-Pick disease (NPD-A), Wolman disease, and other LDs (Xu et al., 2012; Long et al., 2016).